 Talk About A Simple Pork Tenderloin Dish

-Do you realize how much effort this takes out of preparing your evening meal.
-I’m suggesting most of these recipes take 15 - 25 minutes of prep time in the morning, cooks all day so when you get home, all you need to do is prepare a delicious side dish and you have a tasty meal.
-And we're talking one-pot clean up too.
+Do you realize how much effort it takes to prepare your evening meal?
+Most of these recipes take 15 - 25 minutes of prep time in the morning and cook all day, so when you get home, you only need to prepare a delicious side dish and have a tasty meal.
+And we're talking one-pot clean too.

 One Major Problem

-These aromas makes me hungry all day long and the wonderful smells only get stronger as the day goes on.
-By the time I'm ready to serve the meal to my family, I'm salivating like our dog when I give her a biscuit.
+These aromas make me hungry all day, and the beautiful smells only get stronger as the day goes on.
+When I'm ready to serve the meal to my family, I'm salivating like our dog when I give her a biscuit.

 Pork Loin or Pork Tenderloin

-The technique associated with slow cooking is braising where you cook an ingredient in liquid on low heat in a covered pot like a Crock-Pot or Dutch Oven for a long period of time.
-So basically, any recipe that calls braising can be prepared in a Crock-Pot.
+The technique associated with slow cooking is braising, where you cook an ingredient in liquid on low heat in a covered pot like a Crock-Pot or Dutch Oven for an extended period.
+Any recipe that calls braising can be prepared in a Crock-Pot.

-How elaborate you make the dish is entirely up to you but the ones we are finding in this cookbook, Best Loved Slow Cooker Recipes, are very simple, maybe too simple and here's where you can have some fun by adding different ingredients to make these recipes your own.
+How elaborate you make the dish is entirely up to you, but the ones we find in this cookbook, Best Loved Slow Cooker Recipes, are straightforward, maybe too simple, and here's where you can have some fun by adding different ingredients to make these recipes your own.

-We enjoyed a Chicken Provencal recipe from this book earlier in the week and it was good but I was thinking next time I might add some curry ingredients to give it a little more flavor.
+We enjoyed a Chicken Provencal recipe from this book earlier in the week, and it was excellent, but next time, I might add some curry ingredients to give it a little more flavor.